|2014 Commemoration of the 1848 Hungarian Revolution and War of Liberation|

 tendency of the spirit of our age."

-The speech from which the above excerpt is taken was given over a decade before Lincoln's famed "for the people, by the people" speech given at Gettysburg in 1863.
+"All for the people and all by the people.
+Nothing about the people without the people.
+That is Democracy, and that is the ruling tendency of the spirit of our age."
+This excerpt was from a speech Kossuth gave to the Ohio State Legislature in 1852, over a decade before Lincoln's famed "for the people, by the people" speech given at Gettysburg in 1863.
 Kossuth was the first foreign Statesman officially invited to the US since the Marquis de Lafayette.
 His upcoming speech in the Congress of the United States made the pre-civil war joint house nervous due to his democratic views on equality of all men.
 Kossuth learned English while in prison and exile and spoke to half the population of the US who enthusiastically greeted and flocked to hear him.
 Despite Hungary's epic struggle and Kossuth's brave and noble efforts, the US, the "Bastion of Democracy" turned him away, empty handed.
 Hungary was alone again in its fight for democracy in 1956, and didn't gain freedom until 1989 and would soon join NATO.

 Today, there are many reminders of Kossuth's impact on America and the world.
 In North America, there is a Kossuth County in the state of Iowa, a town with his name in Indiana, Ohio and Mississippi, a settlement with a Kossuth Post Office is in Pennsylvania.
 In addition, there are Kossuth statues and plaques in New York, Cleveland, Akron, New Orleans, Washington, and Ontario, Canada.
 The Hungarian Reformed Federation's building on Dupont Circle, in Washington, DC is called Kossuth House with a memorial plaque commemorating his speech on democracy.
 See the picture gallery and memorials on Louis Kossuth in North America.